"A little nonsense now and then is relished by the wisest men."

 - Always being the clown to avoid sincerity

 This feels cold.
-The humor keeps others at arm’s length.
+This humor keeps others at arm's length.

 True mischief has a different taste:

-You can sense true mischief by its aftertaste: do people feel more relaxed and real, more able to breathe?
+We can sense true mischief by its aftertaste: do people feel more relaxed and real, enlivened and loose?
 Or do they feel smaller or more confused?
-True mischief expands and lets others feel seen.
+True mischief is up to good.

 Mischief and Trust

-Healthy mischief needs trust—both in yourself and the relationship.
-You need to know the ground can hold a little play.
+Healthy mischief needs trust—both in ourselves and the relationship.
+We need to know the ground can hold a little play.

-That’s why mischief deepens as relationships do.
-With strangers, you're careful.
-With people who know you well, mischief grows bolder because care is already there.
-Over time, play becomes a shared language, richer with every inside joke and glance.
+Mischief deepens as relationships do.
+With strangers, we're careful.
+With people who know us well, mischief grows bolder because care is already there.
+Over time, play becomes a shared language, richer with every inside joke and silly glance.

 Growing Healthy Mischief

-Notice your patterns: Pay attention to when you reach for others in a sticky way, pull away into irony, or shut down playfulness.
+Notice our patterns.
+Pay attention to when we reach for others in a sticky way, pull away into irony, or shut down playfulness.
 Get curious about what's behind these habits.

-Aim inward: Smile at your own habits—the rehearsed arguments, the inner critic, the insistence that "I'm just like this."
-Lighten the mood inside yourself, too.
+Aim inward.
+Smile at our own habits—the rehearsed arguments, the inner critic, the insistence that "I'm just like this."
+Lighten the mood inside ourselves!

-Check the impact: Mature mischief takes responsibility for its effect.
+Check the impact.
+Mature mischief takes responsibility for its effect.
 If someone seems hurt, pause and ask.
-Even a light moment can go heavy if you’re not watching.
+Even a light moment can turn heavy.
+Sometimes we miscalibrate.
+Repair with presence and care.

 Inquiry

-- How do you know when your mischief serves connection versus your ego?
+- How do you know when your mischief serves connection versus your protection?

 - When does playfulness bring people closer rather than push them away?